awsr/PS-StreamXRef/docs/Find-TwitchXRef.md

 ```

 ## DESCRIPTION
 Given a Twitch clip or video timestamp URL, find the same moment from the cross-referenced video or channel and return it as a URL.
+This only works with stream archives because Twitch returns incorrect data for highlights and etc.

 You must provide your own API key.